quantnetwork/blockchain-developer-exercises-foundations/README.md

 This course aims at providing a reliable basis for developers to get started in the blockchain and distributed ledger technology domain.

-This course is divided into **articles** and **developer exercises**, where the articles explain the theoretical foundations behind what is applied in the exercises.
+This course is mainly divided into **articles** and **developer exercises**, where the articles explain the theoretical foundations behind what is applied in the exercises.
 To access the articles you will need to sign up on [Future Learn](https://www.futurelearn.com/courses/become-a-blockchain-developer-foundations).
+This is a course that you can take and complete at any time (i.e. there are no live classes).
+Note that there are free and paid access levels for this course.
+Consult the "Ways to Learn" section of the course page for more information.

 ## Course Outcomes